ycsek/ycsek/README.md

 ## Hi there 👋
 - 👋 I’m Jason
 - 📫 How to reach me ——yuchenshi327@outlook.com
-- I am a stuednt at Faculty of Data Science, City University of Macau
+- A stuednt at Faculty of Data Science, City University of Macau
 - I major in Computer Science
 - My preliminary programming language is Python
 - I am skilled in C/C++